chadblack/CollegeSport2018/assignments.md

 3. **Solutions Paper and Presentation**.
 (25%)

-   In small groups, students will pick an area of sport reform, write a report on its history, problems, and possible solutions, and present their solutions to the class.
+   In small groups, students will pick an area of sport reform, summarize its history, problems, and possible solutions, and present their solutions to the class.

 4. **UNC Scandal Paper.** (25%)

-   The final grade for the semester will be to write an overview of the UNC academic scandal utilizing a specific course document set.
+   The final grade for the semester will be to write an response to the UNC academic scandal utilizing a specific course document set and the book *Cheated*.